nivertius/introspectable/README.md

 ## Introduction

-Reflections, an access to program elements structure from themselves, although not recommended in applications are essential when creating frameworks.
+Reflections, access to program elements structure from themselves, although not recommended in applications are essential when creating frameworks.
 Java has somewhat complicated and verbose ways to do reflections, sometimes to the extremes.